-supporting LSUA's intercollegiate baseball and softball teams; participating in student organizations; serving on Student Government; serving on campus committees; exercising at the Fitness Center; and living in The Oaks, LSUA's student housing complex.
+LSUA provides students with an array of opportunities to participate in the life of the campus.
+These opportunities include working on student publications; participating in intramural sports; supporting LSUA's intercollegiate athletic teams; participating in student organizations; serving on Student Government; serving on campus committees; exercising at the Fitness Center; and living in The Oaks, LSUA's student housing complex.